shanttoosh/OIBSIP_Data_Science_Projects/OIBSIP_Task_5/README.md

 ## Introduction

-This project involves analyzing tweets related to various airlines to determine the sentiment of the tweets.
+As part of my internship at Oasis Infobyte, I successfully completed my fifth task: This project involves analyzing tweets related to various airlines to determine the sentiment of the tweets.
 The dataset contains tweets labeled as positive, negative, or neutral.
 The goal of the project is to clean and preprocess the text data, perform exploratory data analysis (EDA), and build machine learning models to classify the sentiment of the tweets.

 ## Table of Contents
 1. [Data Loading & Initial Exploration](#data-loading--initial-exploration)